 The organiser may define forbidden airspace, flying inside of which is strictly forbidden at any altitude.
-If a competitor flies his model glider inside such a forbidden airspace, a first warning is announced to the competitor.
+If a competitor flies his model glider inside such a forbidden airspace, a notification is announced to the competitor.
 The competitor has to fly his model glider out of the forbidden airspace immediately and by the shortest route.
-If during the same flight the model glider enters the restricted airspace again, the competitor will receive 100 penalty points.
+If not following this way the flight shall be scored zero